 LEGO Racers (Windows)

-It's a LEGO-themed kart racer, with the main plot being to beat Rocket Racer, supposedly the greatest racer ever.
+LEGO Racers is a LEGO-themed kart racer, with the main plot focusing on beating Rocket Racer, supposedly the greatest racer ever.

 This is the wall where the boulder was supposed to be.
 It's not patched very well and looks blocky compared to the rest.